inf112-v20/error_brain_not_found/Deliverables/Obligatorisk Oppgave3/ObligatoriskOppgave3.md

 For more depth information on the roles see [ObligatoriskOppgave2](https://github.com/inf112-v20/error_brain_not_found/blob/develop/Deliverables/Obligatorisk%20Oppgave2/ObligatoriskOppgave2.md), under `Roles`.

-### Experiences with the team or project-methods?
+### Experiences with the team or project-methods
 We are getting better at using issues, tags in issues and the projectboard.
 When a task needs to be done, we make user stories, acceptance criteria's and tasks.
 This is copied into the issue, and the tasks are made as check boxes so that we can see progress in the issue.
 Also an own issue for tests for this task is made and is tagging the issue it should be testing, with acceptance criteria as tests to be made.
 This gives us a great overview of who is doing what, and a great workflow because we can always see what to do next.

 ### Do you think you have made good choices?
-If not, what can you do different?
+If not, explain
 In general yes, we think it was smart to device the team into roles like Developers, Tester etc, because then everyone know what to do.
 On the other hand, these roles have some overlap, for example that maybe the tester sees something that needs to be fixed, can not reach some code, or that the developer/UX-designer needs a specific test.
 We are then assigning issues to each other and specify the task needs